danawoodman/formdata-helper/README.md

 > Parse FormData into a structured JSON object

+## Purpose

+Sometimes, working with `FormData` can be a pain in the bum, especially when working with large forms or when lots of form data needs to be coerced.

+This simple tool takes an instance of `FormData` and returns a structured JavaScript object with coerced values of primitive types (`boolean`, `number`) and creates `Array`s for grouped fields like multi-selects and multiple checkboxes.

+`FormData` is used in a lot of places where you may need to interact with its
+values:

+- `new FormData(document.querySelector("form"))`
+- WebWorker
+- SvelteKit `+server` or `+page.server` responses
+- Etc...

+This library _should_ work in all these cases, if it doesn't, please open an issue!

+## Features

 - Coerces various common value types into an `Object`:
   - `"true"` and `"false"` are coerced to `boolean`s
   - Numbers strings are converted to numbers (e.g. `"1.5"` becomes `1.5`)